mikelikesrobots/mikelikesrobots.github.io/blog/2024-04-03-coordinating-with-lambda/index.md

     status = str(event["status"])
 ```

-We can see that the event is passed to the lambda handler and contains the required fields.
+We can see that the event is passed to the lambda handler and contains the required fields, `name` and `status`.
 If valid, the [DynamoDB table is updated](https://github.com/mikelikesrobots/lambda-iot-rule/blob/main/handlers/python-update-status/handler.py#L20-L30):

 ```python
 ddb = boto3.resource("dynamodb")